harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 ## Sorting

-You can sort your search in the cases endpoint using the `ordering` parameter.
+You can sort your search in the `/cases` endpoint using the `ordering` parameter.
 To sort your results in ascending order, supply the `ordering` parameter with the field on which you'd like to sort your results.
 For example, if you'd like to search for the term 'baronetcy' with the oldest cases appearing first, supply the following query: